Free Tax Prep Program

 - Valid, government Photo ID for you (and your spouse if filing jointly), for example, driver’s license, non-driver’s license, passport

-- Social Security Cards, or Individual Taxpayer Identification Number (ITIN) assignment letters for EVERYONE on the return.
+- Social Security Cards (copies not accepted), or Individual Taxpayer Identification Number (ITIN) assignment letters for EVERYONE on the return.

 - Birthdates for you, your spouse, and dependents on the tax return